rmodis1/modisette/README.md

 ## Overview

 The project is my capstone project for CODE: You.
 The application will serve as a personal website for a client.
 There is an admin section where she can review contact submissions and add/edit (CRUD) courses and the course content that she uploads.
-When a contact form is submitted, a version of that message is sent to a dummy email through Google's Smtp.
-The website also uses AuthO (an implementation of OAuth 2.0) to handle authentication.
+Uploaded files are stored in the wwwroot folder and served up to users through the content page by virtue of their URI.
+As for contact submissions, beyond the searchable admin dashboard that shows contact submissions, when a contact form is submitted, a version of that message is sent to a dummy email through Google's Smtp.
+The website uses AuthO (an implementation of OAuth 2.0) to handle authentication and authorization.
 Within AuthO, I have written a Node.js script that authorizes only certain accounts to access the admin portion of the site.

 ## Features Utilized for the project